colin2wang/python_finance/README.md

 Project configuration is in the `config.yaml` file, where you can configure data sources, trading strategy parameters, etc.

+Data loading configuration is in the `data_loader.yml` file, where you can configure CSV file paths and column names.
+This makes it easier to adapt the project to different data sources without modifying the code.

 ## Strategy Development

 The project provides a flexible framework for developing custom trading strategies.
 Each strategy is implemented as a separate class in the `strategies/` directory, following a consistent interface that allows seamless integration with the backtesting engine.